Hardware requirements

 | Disk space | 200 GB | 200 GB |

-For installations where Snow Owl connects to a managed Elasticsearch cluster at [elastic.co](https://www.elastic.co/elasticsearch/service) we recommend the following hardware specifications:
+For installations where Snow Owl connects to a managed Elasticsearch cluster at [elastic.co](https://www.elastic.co/elasticsearch/service) we recommend the following hardware specifications for full read-write scenarios:

 | Snow Owl | Cloud | Dedicated |